Moshe Radman

-Moshe Radman Abutbul (משה רדמן אבוטבול; born October 6, 1984) is an Israeli high-tech entrepreneur, investor, and activist.
+Moshe Radman Abutbul (משה רדמן אבוטבול; born 6 October 1984) is an Israeli high-tech entrepreneur, investor, and activist.
 He is among the leaders of the protest against the judicial reform promoted by the 37th government of Israel.

 Biography

 Radman was born and raised in Lod to Sara (née Abutbul) and Yitzhak Radman.
 His father is the son of Holocaust survivors from Poland and his mother, the daughter of immigrants from Morocco.
+From elementary school he studied in a program for gifted children, including the school for gifted children and an excellence track at Bar-Ilan University.
+He left high school after the 10th grade and spent two years prior to his military service working and reading.
+He studied independently for the matriculation exams and received special permission to take them without being enrolled in school.

 After his discharge from the Israel Defense Forces, he taught preparation courses for the psychometric exam and later studied for a double-major bachelor's degree in economics and accounting at Tel Aviv University.
 Before the end of his bachelor's degree studies, he began working as a practitioner and later as a lecturer at the accounting preparatory school of Tel Aviv University.

 Activity in the field of communication

 Radman is a regular columnist in Globes who deals with innovation, created the podcast Digital.Tech.Business which provides information on connections and developments in the worlds of digital technology and business.
 He is also frequently interviewed in the media on these issues.